cassioneri/calendar/README.md

-# Date algorithms
+# Gregorian calendar algorithms

 ## TL;DR

-This is a pracademic project on algorithms on the Gregorian calendar.
-Its academic nature will be shown in an paper (to appear) that revisits academic literature and brings new mathematical results.
-Its practioner nature means that it contains implementations that could be used in many pieces of software including the following C++20's functions:
+This is a pracademic project on Gregorian calendar algorithms.
+Its academic side will be shown by a paper (to appear) that reviews literature and brings new mathematical insights.
+For practioners, the project provides working implementations that could be used in many pieces of software including the following C++20's functions:

     std::chrono::year::is_leap()                                 // a.k.a. is_leap_year
     std::chrono::year_month_day_last::day()                      // a.k.a. last_day_of_month